 This quarterly report shall be placed on the City Council Agenda for Council and public review.
-In addition, a commentary on capital markets and economic conditions may be included with the report.
-The City Treasurer shall submit to the City Council, City Manager and Chief Financial Officer a monthly report listing the above stated (18.1 - 18.16) financial transactions.
+In addition, per California Government Code Section 53607, the City Treasurer shall provide a monthly report of investment transactions to the legislative body.

 19.0 Investment Policy Adoption: